-However, not everybody is suffering because of the radiation; in fact, a type of fungi (mushrooms) possess an ability beyond imagination: they can take the lethal radiation and use it as a source of energy to feed and grow.
-Researchers have called them radiotrophic fungus.
+However, not everybody is suffering because of the radiation; in fact, a type of fungi (mushrooms) may even enjoy it.
+The fungi possess an ability beyond imagination: they can take lethal radiation and use it as a source of energy to feed and grow.
+Researchers have called them radiotrophic fungi.

-For some 500 million years, fungi have been inhabiting this planet, feeding on whatever they could finding, filling every biological niche they could find.
-But who could have actually guessed that they could feed on nuclear radiation?
+For some 500 million years, fungi have been inhabiting this planet, feeding on whatever they could find, filling every biological niche they could spread to.
+But as resilient as they’ve proven themselves to be, who could have actually guessed that they could feed on nuclear radiation?

 “I found that very interesting and began discussing with colleagues whether these fungi might be using the radiation emissions as an energy source,” explained Casadevall.

 The key to the fungi’s ability to not only withstand, but consume the radiation for energy comes from the high amounts of melanin, which enable the fungi to both resist radiation and turn it into energy.
 This pigment allows the fungi to absorb the radiation and consume its energy, as opposed to being damaged by it.